Stripe Payment Form with JetFormBuilder PRO Addon

 Once you open the custom post type editor and adjust the General Settings, scroll down to the Meta fields tab.

-As your form will include fields for completing, some of them will repeat the CPT meta fields you edit here.
+As your form will include fields for completion, some of them will repeat the CPT meta fields you edit here.
 That’s why you need to set up the potential form fields.

 After implementing the changes, press the “Add/Update Post Type” button.